 3. Clear Communication Between Testers and Development, QA, Biz Dev, Management, and End-User-Client

-Have regular meetings between everyone involved to discuss the important details about the project.
-For example, if there is a big new feature scheduled for release that needs automation built up for it but the testers are not told about it until the last minute.
+Scheduling regular meetings between everyone involved to discuss the important details about the project is essential.
+A disconnect in communication between stakeholders can result in missing coverage or lack of adequate preparation.
+For example, a sizable new feature is recently scheduled for release and needs automation built around it, but the testers are not told about it until the last minute.
 Producing a solid automated test for that feature is going to be very difficult to do with a constrained timeframe.
 Now, multiply that scenario by 100 features/releases and you can see how the lack of clear communication can quickly turn into a production nightmare.

 4. Keeping Automation Test Cases Up-To-Date